 On the other hand, naturally optimizing your anabolic potential has been shown to substantially improve markers of health and performance (obviously).
 Apart from boosting your muscle building and fat burning capacity, testosterone also improves mood and energy levels, while lowering the risk of cardiovascular disease and osteoporosis.

-Frequent high carbohydrate consumption→ low insulin sensitivity→ low testosterone→ no success in the gym (or the bedroom)
+Frequent high carbohydrate feedings→ low insulin sensitivity→ low testosterone→ no success in the gym (or the bedroom)

 The Hardgainer Diet

-Furthermore, I want you to eat a low glycemic impact diet.
-Increase the consumption of fats (especially saturated and monounsaturated).
+Furthermore, I want you to increase the consumption of fats (especially saturated and monounsaturated) in your diet.
 Dietary fats are your natural steroids, proven time and time again to increase testosterone concentrations (Volek et al, 1997).
 The best sources are eggs, dairy, beef, avocados, nuts, olives, dark chocolate, coconut milk/ butter.

 The human body has not evolved to cope with a high carbohydrate intake.
-Keep insulin at bay by switching from a carb-based to a more balanced diet.
+Keep insulin at bay by switching from a grain-based to a more balanced diet.

 You also don’t need as much protein as you think.
-Diets high in protein are notorious for lowering testosterone so keep protein at 20-30% (max) of your calories.
-More is not better, especially if you struggle putting on weight.
+Diets high in protein are notorious for lowering testosterone so keep protein at 20-30% (approx. 0.8 grams per pound of bodyweight) of your calories.
+More is not better, especially if you struggle to gain weight.
 Moderate your protein intake, ditch the shakes and stop killing your gym buddies with those nasty protein farts.

 Should you start “bulking”?

-Eat at a moderate caloric surplus to keep fat gain at bay and keep your body in a peak anabolic state by alternating between days of higher and days of lower calories (more on this strategy here).
+Eat at a moderate caloric surplus (200-300 calories above maintenance) to keep fat gain at bay and keep your body in a peak anabolic state by alternating between days of higher and days of lower calories (more on this strategy here).

 How to become a muscle-building machine: